 Then imagine that the pipe is clogged at some point.
 And only a little bit of water gets through.
 The water pressure on one side of the clog will be higher than on the other side.
 This difference in pressure between the two points is equivalent to voltage.
 You always measure voltage as a voltage difference between two points.

 The clog itself would be the resistance.

-- Current is measured in Amp or A
+- Current is measured in Amperes or A

-- Voltage is measured in Volt or V
+- Voltage is measured in Volts or V

 Here is a nice illustration: